shane-moore/github-stars-search/README.md

 ## Deployment

-This app has been deployed to https://github-stars-search.netlify.app/ using the Netlify CLI.
+This app has been deployed to https://github-stars-search.netlify.app/ using Netlify CLI.

 ## ToDo
 See the [Issues](https://github.com/shane-moore/github-stars-search/issues) section to see additional features ideas